 It is expected that you bring your own buff food, potions and flasks and that you use them.
 Not doing so will impair the whole raid and might get you benched and/or demoted.

 Please include the word "ActaAleaEst" in your application or your application will probably be declined for not having read the rules.
 Read the rest of the rules too though.

 Make sure that your gear is prepared and repaired.
 Don´t come to raid red and with missing gems and enchants.

 Be on Discord during raids, ideally with a working mic, but at the very least able to listen to instructions given.
 We are an international guild but we need people to understand English as we use it on Discord and guild chat

-If you have to nip away from your PC before the scheduled break (kids wake up etc.), saz in advance when you will be back or risk being removed from the raid.
+If you have to nip away from your PC before the scheduled break (kids wake up etc.), say in advance when you will be back or risk being removed from the raid.

-The tactics followed by the guild are decided by the raid leader, who will ensure that a guide for each boss we will be attempting will be posted on the forums in advance.
+The tactics followed by the guild are decided by the raid leader.
 Raiders are expected to know the tactic before starting on a boss, raid leader will only help clarify details before pulls.

 The Guild Master appoints officers and role officers, chairs officer meetings and if there is not a consensus between the officers on a given matter, the Guild Master decides it.
 If a person feels mistreated by an officer or a role officer, they may appeal to the Guild Master to investigate that.